If You Don't Like My Story, Write Your Own: Production

 "If You Don't Like My Story, Write Your Own" introduces Lady Trieu, played by Hong Chau, an American actress of Vietnamese descent.
 Chau had not been familiar with the source material but had accepted Lindelof's invitation to hear about the part he proposed for her in the show.
 According to Chau, Lindelof spent about an hour and a half establishing the story of the comic series before going into the character of Trieu, how she was tied to the limited series, and his plans for her character within the show, all which intrigued Chau.
 He also expressed the importance of her Vietnamese heritage to Chau's story as well as ties to the original limited series.
 To prepare for the part, Chau reviewed the behaviors of real-life billionaires like Elon Musk, Mark Zuckerberg and Richard Branson, as well as Japanese scientists that were on the leading edge of cloning and genetics research.
 The episode's title is taken from a passage in Chinua Achebe's Things Fall Apart, the book Cal was reading when Angela tries to pick a fight.

 The episode includes the only appearance of "Lube Man" within the series, in the scene where Angela attempts to chase him down after he witnesses her disposing of Will's wheelchair.
 Lube Man escapes by covering himself with some oil and then sliding feet-first into a drain opening.
 This was a wholly practical effect.
 While the drain was specifically constructed to help with the scene, Regina King, who played Angela, was amazed with the stuntman's ability.
 The mystery behind Lube Man became popular with fans of the show after the episode.
 Lindelof had written the scene to be "in the midst of other insane things happening" during the episode and did not expect the character or his identity to take off in popularity with fans of the show.
 While Lube Man did not appear again, the accompanying "Peteypedia" material for the show, purportedly collected by FBI Agent Dale Petey, heavily implies that Petey himself is Lube Man.
 Lindelof remained coy about confirming this, but directed readers to Peteypedia "to reach the obvious conclusion" to his identity.
 During a webcam interview by Rolling Stone of Trent Reznor, Atticus Ross and Damon Lindelof about the creation of the score, Lube Man hijacks the feed to demand Reznor and Ross play an underscore while he reads a poem/rap in exchange for unmasking himself.
-He does so, revealing himsef to be Dustin Ingram.
+He does so, revealing himself to be Dustin Ingram.
 After Ingram/Lube Man departs Lindelof wonders aloud whether the insinuation that Petey was Lube Man would be considered canon and asked viewers to reach their own conclusion.